• Skip to primary navigation

 Vanilla Sponge Cake

-genoise sponge cake layer on a table
+vanilla sponge cake layer on a cooling rack

 Why you'll love this recipe